alizayadahmadriyaz/Placify-Smarter_Placements-Sharper_Talent/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Status: Active](https://img.shields.io/badge/status-active-success.svg)

-Welcome to the official repository for **Placify**, a project by **Innovision** participating in the GirlScript Summer of Code (GSSoC) 2025!
+Welcome to the official repository for **Placify**, a project by **Innovision Technologies Pvt Ltd** participating in the GirlScript Summer of Code (GSSoC) 2025!
 We are thrilled to have you here.

 **Tagline:** _Unboxing New Ideas_